Uninett/daas-apps/genomics/README.md

 tool.

 ### Tools
-* **SparkBWA** is a short read aligner which uses [BWA](http://bio-bwa.sourceforge.net/) and Spark to perform alignment in a distributed manner.
+* **SparkAligner** is a short read aligner which can use [BWA](http://bio-bwa.sourceforge.net/) and Spark to perform alignment in a distributed manner.
+It is also possible to add support for new aligners.
-* **SparkCaller** is used both preprocesses the file obtained from SparkBWA and does variant discovery.
+* **SparkCaller** is used both preprocesses the file obtained from SparkAligner and does variant discovery.
 It uses the [GATK toolkit](https://www.google.no/search?q=GATK+bqsr&oq=GATK&aqs=chrome.0.69i59j69i57j69i60l4.431j0j1&sourceid=chrome&ie=UTF-8#safe=off&q=GATK+) to perform the analysis.
-* **Pipeline runner** is a tool for running SparkBWA and SparkCaller as a single pipeline in a standalone JAR file.
+* **Pipeline runner** is a tool for running SparkAligner and SparkCaller as a single pipeline in a standalone JAR file.

 ### Requirements